Unboxed-Software/solana-course/content/env-variables.md

 ## Completed the lab?

-Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=02a7dab7-d9c1-495b-928c-a4412006ec20)!
+Push your code to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=02a7dab7-d9c1-495b-928c-a4412006ec20)!